Just Landed

 Where to look for accommodation?

-If you are serious about finding the right apartment, you need to invest quite a lot of time, use all sources available, and most importantly, keep motivated.
+If you are serious about finding the right apartment, you need to invest quite a lot of time, use all sources available, and most importantly, stay motivated.

 Jot down some areas of first, second, and third choice, get your list of minimum requirements ready and start visiting properties.